jcomeauictx/tb-tun/HOWTO.md

 The 4th is the tunnel mode.
 Currently sit for 6to4 and tunnelbroker and isatap for ISATAP are available.

-Note that if Remote_IPv4 address is specified, TB-TUN will only accept packages from this specified IPv4 address.
-So ./tb_userspace tb 192.88.99.1 any sit is not a proper way to set up 6to4 tunnel for it drops package from other IPv4 address, and only send packages to default gateway 192.88.99.1.
-It would cause problems when transmitting packages between 6to4 networks.
+Note that if Remote_IPv4 address is specified, TB-TUN will only accept packets from this specified IPv4 address.
+So ./tb_userspace tb 192.88.99.1 any sit is not a proper way to set up 6to4 tunnel for it drops packet from other IPv4 address, and only send packets to default gateway 192.88.99.1.
+It would cause problems when transmitting packets between 6to4 networks.
 (See Issue3)

 Usually the MTU of most networks is 1500.
 So the MTU of IPv6 tunnel should be 1480 by removing the 20 bytes IPv4 header.
 To set a proper MTU that neither cause IPv6 packet be truncated nor be too small for IPv6, You'd better find the IPv4 MTU from you to your tunnel relay server by your self and set the IPv6 MTU by minus 20 bytes.